QITI/pySLM2/paper.md

 ## Hardware Controls
 `pySLM2` provides hardware controls for DMD controllers from both Visitech, INC and ViALUX GmbH.
 The controllers from these two companies use different communication protocols and architectures.
 The Visitech controller uses UDP over Ethernet, while the ViALUX controller uses USB3.

 One of the goals of `pySLM2` is to abstract the hardware details and offer a unified application interface for interacting with these devices.
 For instance, we have implemented the same `load_single` and `load_multiple` functions within the controller classes for both manufacturers' devices.
 These functions allow for the display of single holograms or the loading of multiple holograms that can be switched by triggers.
+Apart from the hardware agnostic functions, it also exposed the lower-level access for advanced users to implement device specific controls.

 # Acknowledgements
 The hardware controls for the DMDs from ViALUX GmbH in the package is built on top of the `AL4lib` [@sebastien_m_popoff_2022_6121191].
 We appreciate the work of the authors of `AL4lib`.
-We thank Kaleb Ruscitti in helping the hardware testings.
-We thank Sainath Motlakunta and Nikhil Kotibhaskar for the constructive feedbacks on the package.
+We express gratitude to Kaleb Ruscitti for assisting with hardware testing and to Sainath Motlakunta and Nikhil Kotibhaskar for providing valuable feedback on the package.

 # References